Deuteronomy 3

 Deuteronomy 3:12-20The Land East of Jordan; Moses Charges the Eastern Tribes

 12And this land, which we possessed at that time, from Aroer, which is by the river Arnon, and half mount Gilead, and the cities thereof, gave I unto the Reubenites and to the Gadites.
-13And the rest of Gilead, and all Bashan, being the kingdom of Og, gave I unto the half tribe of Manasseh; (all the region of Argob, with all Bashan, was called the land of the Rephaim;) 14Jair the son of Manasseh took all the country of Argob unto the coasts of Geshurites and Maachathites; and called them after his own name, Bashan-havoth-jair, unto this day.
+13And the rest of Gilead, and all Bashan, being the kingdom of Og, gave I unto the half tribe of Manasseh; all the region of Argob, with all Bashan, which was called the land of giants.
+14Jair the son of Manasseh took all the country of Argob unto the coasts of Geshuri and Maachathi; and called them after his own name, Bashanhavothjair, unto this day.

-18And I commanded you at that time, saying, The Lord your God hath given you this land to possess it: ye shall pass over armed before your brethren the children of Israel, all that are meet for the war.
-19But your wives, and your little ones, and your cattle, (for I know that ye have much cattle,) shall abide in your cities which I have given you; 20Until the Lord have given rest unto your brethren, as well as unto you, and until they also possess the land which the Lord your God hath given them beyond Jordan: and then shall ye return unto your possessions, and enjoy it, which I have given you.
+18And I commanded you at that time, saying, The LORD your God hath given you this land to possess it: ye shall pass over armed before your brethren the children of Israel, all that are meet for the war.
+19But your wives, and your little ones, and your cattle, (for I know that ye have much cattle,) shall abide in your cities which I have given you; 20Until the LORD have given rest unto your brethren, as well as unto you, and until they also possess the land which the LORD your God hath given them beyond Jordan: and then shall ye return every man unto his possession, which I have given you.

 Moses gives a charge: the men of war from Reuben, Gad, and Manasseh must not stay in their easy land.
 They must cross the Jordan armed, ahead of their brothers, until the conquest is complete.
 Even those who chose the lesser inheritance are still part of the people.
 Even those who rest must serve.
 The charge is clear: your rest does not come at the expense of your brothers' struggle.